 Eat healthier.
-Are you among the whopping 96% of Lucas County residents who don’t get at least five servings of vegetables and fruits every day, according to Healthy Lucas County’s 2019/2020 Lucas County Community Health Assessment?
+Are you among the 80% of Lucas County residents who didn’t get at least five servings of vegetables and fruits every day, according to Healthy Lucas County’s 2019/2020 Lucas County Community Health Assessment?
 If so, start adding just one more serving a day.
 Gradually work up to eating five servings of produce, the daily amount recommended by the American Cancer Society to remain healthy.
 If you live in urban Toledo, these neighborhood corner stores carry fresh produce as part of Eat Fresh, Live Well’s initiative.

 Exercise more.
-While 74% of Lucas County adults are overweight or obese, 20% had not participated in any physical activity in the previous week, according to the latest assessment.
+While 72% of Lucas County adults were overweight or obese, 25% had not participated in any physical activity in the previous week, according to the latest assessment.
 The Centers for Disease Control and Prevention (CDC) recommends that adults get at least 2.5 hours of moderate exercise a week, such as brisk walking, plus muscle-strengthening exercises that work all major muscle groups at least twice a week.
 This is another area where almost everyone can build up to including more exercise in their daily routine.

 Watch sodium.
 The vast majority of American adults eat more sodium than they need, and more than 75% comes from restaurant, prepackaged and processed foods, according to the CDC.
 Start making more meals from scratch and watching both menus and labels so your sodium intake is less than 2,300 mg a day.
 It should be less than 1,500 mg a day if you’re African American; have high blood pressure, diabetes or chronic kidney disease; or are at least 51 years old.